pharmpy/pharmpy/docs/data.rst

 Dose grouping
 =============

-It is possible to add a DOSEID column with a numbering of each dose period starting from 1.
+It is possible to create a DOSEID that groups each dose period starting from 1.

 .. jupyter-execute::

-    df.pharmpy.add_doseid()
+    ser = get_doseid(model)
-    df
+    ser

 Time after dose
 ===============